freysie/watch-date-picker/README.md

 ## Overview

 The `DatePicker` view displays a button with a title and the selected value.
-When pressed, it presents a sheet with user interfaces for selecting date and time.
+When pressed, it presents a sheet with user interface for selecting date, time, or both.

 ### Selecting Date and Time